 - Connect to databases and servers.

-- Favorite frequently used folder, database, and server connections.
+- Add frequently used folder, database, and server connections to your favorites.

 - Create and import maps, scenes, layouts, tasks, and other items.